finger563/cbsat/doc/src/design-time.rst

    Analysis of the system with our tools.

+.. _fig-data-nc:

 .. figure:: /images/results/nc_namek_data.png
    :align: center
    :height: 400px
    :width: 400px

    Network-Calculus based analysis of the system.

+:num:`Figure #fig-bandwidth` shows the bandwidth profile describing the bandwidth versus time for the example system.  :num:`Figure
+#fig-data-pnpp` shows the data versus time profile (time-integrated
+from :num:`Figure #fig-bandwidth`) as analyzed by :math:`PNP^2`.
+:num:`Figure #fig-data-nc` shows the same system analyzed using Network Calculus.

 The major drawback for Network Calculus that our work aims to solve is the disconnect from the real system that stems from using an approach